jschaves/very-simple-wp-popup/README.txt

 Donate link: https://www.paypal.me/jschaves
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Very Simple WordPress Popup
+Very Simple wp Popup

 == Description ==

-Very Simple WordPress Popup is a plugin to create customized popus easily by means of a simple form.
+Very Simple wp Popup is a plugin to create customized popus easily by means of a simple form.

 This is how it works: